-More than 3,000 miles, not a single drop of gasoline: That is the plan.
-On Wednesday afternoon Team Malizia, skippered by Pierre Casiraghi and Boris Herrmann, left Plymouth and set sail for New York City.
-On board the high-tech racing yacht Malizia II is 16-year-old Swedish climate activist Greta Thunberg.
-In order to avoid the extremely high carbon emissions from air travel, she chose to make the two-week transatlantic journey via sailboat to attend the upcoming UN climate summits in New York and Chile.
+More than 3,000 miles and not a single drop of gasoline: That’s the plan.
+On Wednesday afternoon, Team Malizia skippered by Pierre Casiraghi and Boris Herrmann left Plymouth to set sail for New York City.
+On board the high-tech racing yacht Malizia II is the 16-year-old Swedish climate activist Greta Thunberg.
+In order to avoid the extremely high carbon emissions resulting from air travel, she chose to make the two-week transatlantic journey via sailboat to attend the upcoming UN Climate Summits in New York and Chile.

-“Convincing governments and international institutions to enforce laws that will protect mankind and biodiversity is of the utmost importance for the future of humanity”, says Pierre Casiraghi, founder of Team Malizia and co-skipper.
+“Convincing governments and international institutions to enforce laws that will protect mankind and biodiversity is of the utmost importance for the future of humanity,” says Pierre Casiraghi, founder of Team Malizia and co-skipper.
 “Team Malizia and I are proud to take Greta across the Atlantic in this challenging mode of transport.
 Unfortunately, sailing is still the only way to do so without fossil fuel emissions.
-Hopefully this will change in the near future.”
+Hopefully, this will change in the near future.”

-“Fighting the climate crisis requires that we all take a hard look at not only our individual choices, but also at the stands we choose to take as business leaders, as politicians and as citizens”, said Dr. Ballin.
+“Fighting the climate crisis requires us all to take a hard look at not only our individual choices, but also at the stands we choose to take as business leaders, as politicians, and as citizens,” Dr. Ballin says.
 “We have the technology to build better, cleaner transportation, whether it’s over land, in the air, or on the sea.
-It’s time we do so.”
+It’s time we did so.”
+Fair winds, Team Malizia!

 Find press releases and high-resolution pictures

 Find the main catalogue 2019 here: › Catalogue 2019